manoushpajouh/Vassar-Crowdmeter/intellij/documentation/use_cases/report_busyness.md

 ## 2. Other stakeholders and their goals

-* __Viewing Student__: Wants fast service with minimal effort.
+* __Viewer__: Wants fast service with minimal effort.
 Wants accurate, fast data updated Wants easily visible display of locations and crowd amounts.

 ## 2. Preconditions